Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - Once installed, type `ls` in your home directory and check if there is a directory `anaconda3`.
 - Once `anaconda3` is in your home directory, you can proceed.
 - Use the `pip install` format below in order to install the required packages.
+- Use `pip install GitPython` to install git intothe terminal.
-- Please make sure your device is plugged in before running `xcode-select --install`.
+- If there is an error cloning the repository, run `xcode-select --install`.
+Please make sure your device is plugged in before running.
 This will take quite a while.
-This ensures that the the command like arguments such as `git clone [file]` can run correctly.
+This ensures that the the command like arguments such as `git clone [file]` can run correctly if there is an error.

 The program requires the following python packages:
 - `random`